paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 **(b) Market Pay.—**

-(1) In the case of an Under Secretary for Health who is also a physician or dentist, in addition to the base pay specified in subsection (a) the Under Secretary for Health may also be paid the market pay element of pay of physicians and dentists under [section 7431(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7431/c&num=0&edition=prelim).
+(1) In the case of an Under Secretary for Health who is also a physician, podiatrist, optometrist, or dentist, in addition to the base pay specified in subsection (a) the Under Secretary for Health may also be paid the market pay element of pay of physicians and dentists under [section 7431(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7431/c&num=0&edition=prelim).

 (2) The amount of market pay of the Under Secretary for Health under this subsection shall be established by the Secretary.